Subash/Prepros/docs/contents/multi-device-live-refresh.md

 ![LESS](img/multi-device-testing/multi.jpg)

-<div class="alert alert-info">Multi device testing is only availabe if you are using built in Prepros server not the custom server.</div>
+<div class="alert alert-info">Multi device testing and live refresg is only availabe if you are using built in Prepros server not the custom server.</div>